-- 15-1 a) A shift premium of \$1.05 per hour will apply for evening and night shift work, as apart from overtime work, for the full period of the shift, provided that the majority of the hours worked are between the hours of 4:00 p.m. and 8:00 a.m., otherwise no shift premium is paid. - A shift premium of \$1.05 per hour will apply for hours worked during the day shift on Saturday and Sunday as apart from overtime work. - 15-2 Double time rates will be paid to employees performing exhumation or disinterment of graves 50 years old or less. - 15-3 If a temporary or seasonal employee is sent home due to inclement weather or equipment breakdown, the employee will be paid two hours' pay for reporting to work.
-If the employee has commenced work prior to being sent home, the two hours' reporting pay will be in addition to pay for time worked, but the total amount shall not exceed the amount that would normally be paid for regularly scheduled hours.
+A shift premium of one dollar and twenty cents (\$1.20) per hour will apply for evening and night shift work, as apart from overtime work, for the full period of the shift, provided that the majority of the hours worked are between the hours of 4:00 p.m. and 8:00 a.m., otherwise no shift premium is paid.

+- b) A shift premium of one dollar and twenty cents (\$1.20) per hour will apply for hours worked during the day shift on Saturday and Sunday as apart from overtime work. - 15-2 Double time rates will be paid to employees performing exhumation or disinterment of graves 50 years old or less. - 15-3 If a temporary or seasonal employee is sent home due to inclement weather or equipment breakdown, the employee will be paid three hours' pay for reporting to work.

+If the employee has commenced work prior to being sent home, two hours' pay will be added to time worked.
+Total payment shall be at least three hours but shall not exceed the amount that would normally be paid for regularly scheduled hours.